MemoryStream Limits: Handling Large Files in Azure with Blob Storage Streaming

 By avoiding using local disk or memory on our cloud servers, we can handle files of any size with less worry about scalability of our resources and the dreaded Int32 overflow.
 I would recommend to anyone working in Azure to handle all file creation using a stream from the CloudBlockBlob object.

-If you have any questions or comments, leave them in the comments below.
-Or you can hit me up on Twitter where I’m @unter.
+If you have any questions or comments, you can hit me up on Twitter where I’m @unter.